proxypoke/wpa_config/README.txt

 wpa_supplicant.conf.tail
 ~~~~~~~~~~~~~~~~~~~~~~~~
 This file is appended to the generated config.
 It's a great way to migrate your
-currently configured networko, no need to reconfigure them.
+currently configured networks, no need to reconfigure them.

 networks.d/
 ~~~~~~~~~~~